The 2016 RIBA Research Trust Awards are now calling for applications.

 "The funds provided by the RIBA's Research Trust Awards each year are an invaluable aid to those who are pursuing new knowledge in architecture.
 There is intense competition to get them, yet it's also the case that a good many of our best scholars and practitioners have benefited from this source of financial support at some point in their careers."

-- Professor Murray Fraser, Chair, RIBA Research Grants sub-committee
+- Professor Murray Fraser, past Chair, RIBA Research Grants sub-committee

 The awards scheme is open to applicants interested in a wide range of subject matter relevant to the advancement of architecture, and connected arts and sciences, in the United Kingdom.